microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-manage-driver-update.md

 ## Step 3: Assign devices to the deployment audience

-After a [deployment audience](/graph/api/resources/windowsupdates-deploymentaudience) is created, you can assign devices to the [deployment audience](/graph/api/resources/windowsupdates-deploymentaudience).
-When the deployment audience is successfully updated, the Windows Update for Business Deployment Service will start collecting scan results from Windows Update to build a catalog of applicable drivers to be browsed, approved, and scheduled for deployment.
+After a [deployment audience](/graph/api/resources/windowsupdates-deploymentaudience) is created, you can assign devices to the deployment audience.
+When the deployment audience is successfully updated, the Windows Update for Business deployment service will start collecting scan results from Windows Update to build a catalog of applicable drivers to be browsed, approved, and scheduled for deployment.

 The following example shows how to add Azure AD devices as members of the deployment audience.